yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 Yuno iOS SDK provides additional services and configurations you can use to improve customers' experience.
 Use the [SDK Customizations](https://docs.y.uno/docs/sdk-customizations-ios) to change the SDK appearance to match your brand or to configure the loader.

-* [Loader](https://docs.y.uno/docs/loader-1): Control the use of the loader.
+- [Loader](https://docs.y.uno/docs/loader-1): Control the use of the loader.
-* **Save card for future payments**: In addition, you can display a checkbox for save or enroll cards using `cardSaveEnable: true`.
+- **Save card for future payments**: In addition, you can display a checkbox for save or enroll cards using `cardSaveEnable: true`.
 Below, you can find examples of the checkbox for both card form renders.

 <Image align="center" src="https://files.readme.io/89c94f120736a724c6b46a05f82ee8b95d3e892046d11a119635f5ab0d1d59a4-Card___save_for_future_payments.png" />

-* You also can choose one of the render options for the card form.
+- You also can choose one of the render options for the card form.
 Below, you find screenshots presenting the difference between the `cardFormType` `ONE_STEP` and `STEP_BY_STEP`.

 <Image align="center" src="https://files.readme.io/602fa6e31d55d6e71826ec7b429fc6842e06b3cccbf2d00339e485f97d97a841-Full_SDK_ios.png" />

-* [SDK Customizations](https://docs.y.uno/docs/sdk-customizations-ios): Change the SDK appearance to match your brand.
+- [SDK Customizations](https://docs.y.uno/docs/sdk-customizations-ios): Change the SDK appearance to match your brand.

 ## Render mode integration

 The render mode in the Yuno SDK offers enhanced UI flexibility, enabling developers to integrate payment flows with complete control over the user interface while retaining full SDK functionality.
 This mode provides SwiftUI views that can be seamlessly incorporated into your existing UI.

-### Main function: `startPaymentRender`
+### Main function: `startPaymentRenderFlow`

 The `startPaymentRender` function is a feature of the Yuno SDK that allows merchants to integrate the payment process in a more detailed and customizable manner.
 This function grants full control over when and how payment forms are displayed, facilitating smoother integration with the merchant's existing application UI.